Saci-Career/saci-admin/frontend/README.md

 - Mid level: the coefficients goes from 31 to 60
 - Advanced manager: the coefficients goes from 61 to 100

-If a worker receive a score of 50, the platform will return to the worker that he or she is a mid level manager, and also return his/her next level, containing a reference link containing what he or she needs to do/study to grow in his/her career
+If a worker receive a score of 50, the platform will return to the worker that they are a mid level manager, and also return their next level, containing a reference link containing what they need to do/study to grow in their career

 ## Recommended IDE Setup